 If the pile of feelings is high, this can take some time.
 Parents don’t always have the time a child needs to finish the emotional task at hand.
 You may manage to listen to fifteen or twenty minutes of crying, and then feel the need to stop your child.
 If your child’s mood doesn’t improve, he wasn’t finished.
 It’s as hard for a child to have an unfinished cry as it is to be awakened in the middle of a nap.
 He’ll try to find a way to cry again soon.
 Something inside him knows that it will be good to finish the job.
 So listen again when you can.
 Your child will eventually finish his emotional episode, and make gains in confidence that both of you can enjoy.

-Listening time can help a parent keep perspective when whining begins
+Listening time can help you keep perspective when whining begins

 The hard part about trying the experiments above is that whining triggers all kinds of irrational feelings inside of us.
 Whining kicks up feelings of resentment, exhaustion, and anger in parents.